celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 It is not trying to specify everything that lives under `consensus/istanbul`.

-By doing this we allow for a clean and clear specification of the consensus, conversely this specification does not resemble the code and mapping this to the code and vice versa, requires considerable effort.
+By doing this we allow for a clean and clear specification of the consensus, as a consequence this specification does not closely resemble the code and mapping this to the code and vice versa, requires considerable effort.

 ### High level overview